Two specialists. Both sides covered.

 What it looks like in practice

-You deal with me directly
+You deal with us directly

-I'm not going anywhere
+We're not going anywhere

 A fair question.
 Here is the honest answer.